LOUISINTERNET/lia_hyphenator/Readme.md

 ## File a bug or feature-request
 Bugs can be reported using the GitHub Issues tab.

-## Pull requests

 ## Running tests
-Test can be run vie compsorscripts
+Test can be run via composer-scripts

 ```
 composer update && composer test
 ```